 The exact timing of the freeway’s reopening is unknown, California Highway Patrol Captain Cindy Pontes said Friday.

-The immediate areas where people were killed are under mandatory evacuation, and officials increased the size of the evacuation zone Thursday.
+The areas where people were killed are under mandatory evacuation, and officials increased the size of the evacuation zone Thursday as authorities continue their search and rescue efforts.

-He said the zone, which includes areas formerly under voluntary evacuation advisories, would be in effect for one week but that residents should plan for two.
+The zone, which includes areas formerly under voluntary evacuation advisories, will be in effect for one week but residents should plan for two, Brown said.

 Rescue workers are using helicopters and all-terrain vehicles in a search hampered by blocked roads and downed trees and power lines.